weewx/weewx/docs_src/weectl/station.md

 This action will create a new area for user data.
 When done, the area will include

-- A configuration file, `weewx.conf`
+- A configuration file, `weewx.conf`;
-- Skins
+- Documentation;
-- Examples
+- Examples;
+- Daemon utility files; and
-- Documentation
+- Skins.

 `weectl station create` is most useful when installing using pip, which only installs the WeeWX software, not the user data to go along with it.
 To do the latter, you must use this action.